gift-surg/NiftyMIC/README.md

 * [RegistrationTools][registrationtools]
 * [PythonHelper][pythonhelper]

-Further information on the installation instructions can be found in the [Wiki](https://cmiclab.cs.ucl.ac.uk/mebner/VolumetricReconstruction/wikis/home).
+Further information on the installation instructions can be found in the [Wiki][itkniftymic].

 # Usage